amazon-connect/amazon-connect-salesforce-scv/Solutions/VMX2-VoicemailExpress/Docs/vmx_installation_instructions.md

 ## Gather Required Information
 The Voicemail Express solutions Uses AWS CloudFormation to deploy the solution.
 In order to launch the template, you will need the following information:
 - ARN for the Amazon Kinesis data stream used for streaming your CTRs from the [Amazon Kinesis Data streams console](https://console.aws.amazon.com/kinesis/home)
+  - **IMPORTANT NOTE:** This solution is designed to receive CTRs via Kinesis Data Streams only, not Kinesis Firehose.
+It WILL NOT work with a Kinesis firehose.
 - Amazon Connect Instance Alias from the [Amazon Connect console](https://console.aws.amazon.com/connect/home)
 - Amazon Connect Instance ARN from the [Amazon Connect console](https://console.aws.amazon.com/connect/home)
 - (SALESFORCE MODES ONLY) ARN for the Salesforce Config Secrets from the [AWS Secrets Manager console](https://console.aws.amazon.com/secretsmanager/home)